Family Owned and Operated for Over 50 Years.

 Can I purchase flooring from you the same day or will you have to order it in?

-When it comes to engineered or solid hardwood, we have one of the largest "cash and carry' inventories in the state and in most cases you can purchase and leave with your new flooring the same day.
+When it comes to SPC or hardwood, we have one of the largest "cash and carry' inventories in the state and in some cases you can purchase and leave with your new flooring the same day.
 The only exception is that Saturdays the warehouse is closed even though our showroom is open.

 How do I care for my floor?